-Board Of Equalization (BOE) Appeals Process
+Board of Equalization (BOE) Appeals Process

 Assessed valuation is based on a percentage of fair market value.
 Property owners have the right to appeal the fair market value that has been placed on their property.
-There is a formal appeal process and timeline that is governed by state statute; however, your appeal may be resolved informally by contacting the Assessor’s office in advance to discuss your concerns.
+There is a formal appeals process and timeline that is governed by state statute; however, your appeal may be resolved informally by contacting the Assessor’s office in advance to discuss your concerns.
 If your appeal cannot be resolved informally with the Assessor, you must submit a written appeal to the County Clerk using the appeal documents provided.
 We have included a general timeline of the process and all of the necessary documents below.
 Please do not hesitate to contact us if you have further questions.

 When and how can I appeal my market value?

 1. Informal hearings are strongly encouraged if you feel your value is incorrect.

 Contact the Assessor’s office before the second Monday in July for an appointment by calling (573) 243-3123.
 A change-of-value will be made only if the owner can demonstrate that the appraised value does not accurately reflect the property’s true value in money as of January 1st in the year you are appealing.

 Suggested forms of supporting documentation include, but are not limited to: